liyanarahimi/COVIDMap/README.md

 DESCRIPTION

-This program uses Pygal's World Map module to visualize COVID-19 statistics on an interactive world map in SVG format
+This program uses Pygal's World Map module to visualize COVID-19 statistics on an interactive world map in SVG format.
+Statistics include active, critical, recovered, and total cases

 SET-UP
 1. A valid API key must be obtained from RapidApi and inserted into the covidData class